 The prize can only be awarded to a researcher who has at most 18 years (full time equivalent) of involvement in mathematics since PhD at the award date, allowing for breaks in continuity, or who in the opinion of the prize committee is at an equivalent stage in their career.

 The prize committee is responsible for solicitation and evaluation of nominations.
-Nominations may be made by anyone, including members of the prize committee.
+Nominations may be made by anyone.
 It is the responsibility of the nominator to provide all relevant information to the prize committees, including a resume and any letter(s) of support.

-The nomination for the award should be reported by the prize committee to the SIAM president at least seven months before the date of the award.
-The nomination for the award must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.
+The recommendation of a recipient for the award should be reported by the prize committee to the SIAM President at least seven months before the date of the award.
+The recommendation must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.